maxmurdoch/flock/src/pages/products/commercial.md

     to: /download
   description: |-
     * On-demand insurance from £5
-    * Cover from 1-8 hours
-    * EC785/2004 compliant insurance
     * Customisable Public Liability Limits (from £1-10M)
-    * Flexible Hull and equipment insurance (up to £25K)
+    * Flexible hull and equipment insurance (up to £25K)
   header: 'Pay-as-you-fly drone insurance for commercial pilots '
 why:
-  description: 1 in 4 commercial pilots in the UK use Flock Cover.
+  description: 1 in 4 commercial pilots in the UK now use Flock Cover.
   list:
     - text: >-
         We know two jobs are never the same.
 Customise your insurance on a